Cy Chermak

 Seymour "Cy" Chermak (September 20, 1929 – January 29, 2021) was an American producer and screenwriter.
 He is best known for producing CHiPs, Ironside, and Kolchak: The Night Stalker.

 Career

 Chermak started his career at the age of 17.

 From 1950 - 1954, Chermak was head writer for the new DuMont Television Network crime drama television series Rocky King Detective.
-He wrote the screenplay for the 1959 film 4D Man.
+He wrote the screenplay for the 1959 film 4D Man with Theodore Simonson.

 In 1967, he became an executive producer for the new NBC crime drama television series Ironside.